 Windows 10 Fast Startup feature is a setting that helps your PC start up faster after shutdown.
 It does this by saving an image of the kernel and loaded drivers to the C:\hiberfil.sys upon shutdown.
 When you shut down and restart your PC, Windows loads the hibernation file into the memory to resume your PC.

 If you have an old device and notice that your PC is not going to sleep, you can disable Fast Startup.
 Open Control Panel > Power Options and click Choose what the power buttons do.

 Click Change settings that are currently unavailable and uncheck Turn on Fast Startup to disable this feature.

 Your PC Won’t Go to Sleep

 Sleep mode can save your monitor from burn-in and prevent your PC from wasting its battery life.
 When your PC doesn’t go to sleep, it can cause general instability, reduced power efficiency, frequent kernel hangs, and crashes.

 Check Your Drivers

-Start out by checking that your drivers are up to date.
-The most important ones to check in relation to sleep mode issues are chipset drivers, network drivers, and BIOS drivers.
+Check if your drivers are up-to-date.
+The most important ones are chipset drivers, network, audio, and BIOS drivers.
 It’s also a good idea to ensure that you’re running the latest version of Windows 10.